google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

         registration.showNotification(title, options);

-If / when the user clicks an action button, check the `event.action` value in the `noticationclick` event to tell if / which action button was clicked.
+If the user clicks an action button, check the `event.action` value in the `noticationclick` event to tell which action button was clicked.

 `event.action` will contain the `action` value set in the options.
-In the example about the `event.action` values would be one of the following: 'coffee-action', 'doughnut-action', 'gramophone-action' or 'atom-action'.
+In the example above the `event.action` values would be one of the following: 'coffee-action', 'doughnut-action', 'gramophone-action' or 'atom-action'.